dgkim5360/dgkim5360.github.io/_posts/2017-08-01-a-brief-summary-of-cpp-pointers.md

 ## tl;dr

 This post summarizes the reference document regarding C++ pointers.
-For more detailed introduction with comprehensive images, see the reference.
+For more detailed introduction with comprehensive figures, see the reference.

 ## operators dealing with memory addresses
 ```c++